bcgov/quickstart-openshift/README.md

 # Workflows

-## Pull Request Opened
+## Pull Request

 Runs on pull request submission.

-- Provides safe, sandboxed deployment environments
+* Provides safe, sandboxed deployment environments
-- Build action pushes to GitHub Container Registry (ghcr.io)
+* Build action pushes to GitHub Container Registry (ghcr.io)
-- Build triggers select new builds vs reusing builds
+* Build triggers select new builds vs reusing builds
-- Deployment triggers to only deploy when changes are made
+* Deployment triggers to only deploy when changes are made
-- Deployment includes curl checks and optional penetration tests
+* Deployment includes curl checks and optional penetration tests
-- Other checks and updates as required
+* Other checks and updates as required

 ![](.graphics/pr-open.png)

 ## Analysis

-Runs on pull request submission or merge to main.
+Runs on pull request submission or merge to the default branch.

-- Unit tests (should include coverage)
+* Unit tests (should include coverage)
-- SonarCloud coverage and analysis
+* SonarCloud coverage and analysis
-- CodeQL/GitHub security reporting
+* CodeQL/GitHub security reporting
-- Trivy password, vulnerability and security scanning
+* Trivy password, vulnerability and security scanning

 ![](.graphics/analysis.png)